 Brussels sprouts can be a bit much raw especially in any sort of volume.

 The warm dressing and hot roasted koginut squash straight from the oven, temper that a bit.

 Each bite of this fall salad has a bit of crunch, sweetness, tart brightness and warming spice.

-It’s fall all together on a plate and I think it might just be your new favorite squash if you can get ahold of one to try!
+It’s fall all together on a plate and I think it might just be your new favorite squash once you try it!

-I’m not yet sure of our Thanksgiving plans, but I can tell you one thing that is set in stone whether it’s just us two or my entire family, koginut squash will be on the table.
+I’m not yet sure of our Thanksgiving plans, but I can tell you one thing that is set in stone: koginut squash will be on the table.

 Most likely, it will be roasted in some capacity.